(1826 - 1905)

 see his Battle Report

 A printer by training, he emigrated from Scotland to the US in 1844.
-At age 21 he enlisted as a Private in Battery B, 4th US Artillery on 29 October 1851 in New York City.
+At age 21 he enlisted as a Private in Battery B, 4th United States Artillery on 29 October 1851 in New York City.
 He reenlisted on 29 August 1856 at Fort Brown, TX, by then a Sergeant.
 In July 1860 he was with the Battery in Ruby Valley, Utah Territory, and he reenlisted at Fort Crittenden, UT on 1 July 1861.
 He was commissioned 2nd Lieutenant of the Battery on 15 November 1861, by then its First Sergeant.

 On the Campaign

-In Battery B, 4th United States Artillery, assigned as part of the 1st Division of I Corps' Artillery.
-His section were the first Federal guns deployed into the Cornfield, and were joined there by the rest of the Battery during the I Corps advance early on the 17th.
+His section were the first Federal guns deployed into Miller's Cornfield at Antietam, and were joined there by the rest of the Battery during the First Army Corps' advance early on 17 September 1862.
 The Battery was crucial in helping to stop the charge of Hood's Division.
-The CO, Capt Campbell, was wounded during that fighting and command of the Battery passed to Lieutenant Stewart after Captain Campbell was wounded.
+Command of the Battery passed to Lieutenant Stewart after Captain Campbell was wounded.
 In an 1893 letter to John Gould, he noted: